jchaparro94/budgetApp/README.md

 * Allowing users to create their own online accounts / profiles
 * Saving their data and formating them into charts
 * Allow the user to view their previous budgets / spending for previous months
 * Possible include a DATE input section to show the dates when incomes and expenses happened.
+(Completed)